symphonycms/wg/docs/working/pages.markdown

 A 'page' in Symphony is nothing more than a container for encapsulating content (data sources) and occasionally handling some logic (events).

 The best way to structure your site is in 'Blueprints > Pages'.
-This is fairly obvious for dynamic pages.
-For example, you _would_ create a unique page for a News section, and provide that with a parameter and the right data source to show the latest news items.
+This is fairly obvious for dynamic pages — you would create a unique page for a News section, and provide that with a parameter and the right data source to show the latest news items.

 But here's the trick: **all** pages should be added here, also static pages!
 So, if you have a site structure like: